wstk/dotfiles/readme.md

 ```

-and can then be directly installed in Vim with `:PlugInstall`.
+and can then be directly installed in Vim by running the command `:PlugInstall`.
 See [the github readme](https://github.com/junegunn/vim-plug) for all the instructions

-# gitsettings
+# Git

 Unlike the others, this is a set of **git commands** which, when run, will configure git globally.